The Witch’s Handbook to Hunting Vampires

 Because that’s what all mothers do—we sporadically make sure that our children are still breathing because we’re a little mental that way.

 The house started to shake.
-I went back into the living room.
-A couple of picture frames tumbled from their place on the mantle.
+I pulled Gabby’s crib away from the wall to make sure nothing would fall on her and went back into the living room.
+A couple of picture frames tumbled from their place on the mantel.

 “Magic,” Dot whispered.

 “Natural phenomenon,” I shot back.

 “I feel a disturbance in the force,” Vordrid said.

 What the…?
 Seriously?
 Were they all against me?